 Investigate concepts and design strategies for exhibitions as temporary interventions in public space.
+Prerequisite: 75 credits at 100 level

-Drawing in Practice

-213.254 SS 2022
+Drawing in Practice 213.254 SS 2022

 Be guided by expert practitioners, each with a focus on particular approaches and technologies of drawing.
 Experiment with these different methodologies, and critically reflect on the role of drawing in your own practice.
 Prerequisite: Contemporary Drawing (213.154)